Skip to Content

 • Map date strings as dates

-12. On the Review details page, click the Create template button.
+13. On the Review details page, click the Create template button, then close the summary drawer.

 1. On the Index Templates tab, click the Create template button.